 A Chapter 7 bankruptcy discharges – that is, it wipes out – “unsecured” debt, but a Chapter 13 bankruptcy reorganizes your debts.
 Under a Chapter 13 bankruptcy, you’ll still have to pay your debts, but you’ll be given the time you need to pay them.
 In most states, most debtors will find no legal obstacles to filing a Chapter 13 bankruptcy, but if you have or earn enough money to pay some of your creditors, you probably will not be eligible to declare a Chapter 7 bankruptcy.

 How will the courts know how much money you have?
 Prior to filing any Chapter 7 bankruptcy, you must submit to and pass the financial “means test” that was established by the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
 The means test is based on your average household income in the six months prior to the month you declare bankruptcy.
 It was created by Congress to identify those who genuinely need to file for a Chapter 7 bankruptcy and to fight fraud and the abuse of bankruptcy laws by those who don’t.
 If you make less than the median income in Illinois (or in the state where you are filing), you’ll qualify to file a Chapter 7 bankruptcy.
-If your income exceeds your state’s median income figure, and if you have cash remaining to cover some of your debts after you pay your essential monthly expenses, you can’t file for a Chapter 7 bankruptcy, but you should still discuss a possible Chapter 13 bankruptcy with your bankruptcy attorney.
+If your income exceeds your state’s median income figure, and if you have cash remaining to cover some of your debts after you pay your essential monthly expenses, you can’t file for a Chapter 7 bankruptcy, but you should still discuss a possible Chapter 13 bankruptcy with your bankruptcy lawyer.

 QUESTION #2: WILL YOUR SITUATION IMPROVE IN THE NEAR FUTURE?